 In a world where global markets are being driven by consumer preference, technology, and economics, it makes sense that departments, like procurement, must continue to innovate to keep up and stay ahead of these trends.
 Hugo Evans from A.T.
 Kearney spoke about the best practices for procurement teams to stay ahead and be able to evolve with digital procurement.
 Evans highlights the key takeaways of this evolution is to start automating, build an ecosystem of innovative offerings, focus on product and non-product categories to leverage the new market innovations, assess/adjust talent profiles and mixes to build around high performing talent, and start generating proactive insights to look at forward-looking spend cubes.

-If you weren’t able to visit Suplari at this year’s ISM, take a look at these resources to learn more about our AI-powered Spend Management system.
+If you weren’t able to visit Suplari at this year’s ISM in 2019, take a look at these resources to learn more about our AI-powered Spend Management system.

 - Suplari Intelligent Spend Management Brochure – Download now to learn how Suplari helps enterprise companies optimize cost, risk, and compliance, the proactive, accountable AI-assisted way.